August 13th, 2019

 The Drupal 8 version of the Paragraphs module is a complete rewrite of the D7 module.
 Although it is based on the 'Entity Reference' module that is now in core, Paragraphs also requires the addon module Entity Reference Revisions.

 • A selection method for the Entity Reference field

 • A widget for the Entity Reference Revisions field

 The default paragraphs template is in paragraph.html.twig.
 It uses theme suggestions for other templates, the following suggestions are available:

 • paragraph__[type] (e.g. paragraph--image.html.twig)

 • paragraph__[type]__[view_mode] (e.g. paragraph—image--default.html.twig)

 The Paragraphs module works within a multi-language setup but there are crucial things which you need to be aware of.
 Translatable paragraph fields on the parent entity are not supported.
 This might sound confusing or misleading, but it depends where the translatable option is enabled.
 It is totally legit, that the fields on the paragraphs item entity itself are translatable, but not the paragraph field on the parent entity (e.g. Node, Taxonomy term, etc).

-Paragraphs is a great tool that will help to to make things cleaner so that you can give more editing power to your end-users.
+Paragraphs is a great tool that will help make things cleaner so that you can give more editing power to your end-users.
 If the Paragraphs module sounds like something you could use, you should consider looking further into utilizing Paragraphs to aid in your site development.